mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 ### Scenarios

-1. Create 8 **District** Courses (set up at least 1 course per school type - Elementary, Middle and High School)
+1. Create 3 **District** Courses (set up at least 1 course per school type - Elementary, Middle and High School)
-    - Course 1 Course Level Type = B
+    - Course 1 Course Level Type = (B or G or E) Elementary
-    - Course 2 Course Level Type = G
+    - Course 2 Course Level Type = (D or A) HS
-    - Course 3 Course Level Type = E
-    - Course 4 Course Level Type = D
-    - Course 5 Course Level Type = A
-    - Course 6 Course Level Type = C
-    - Course 7 Course Level Type = X
+    - Course 3 Course Level Type = (C or X or N) Middle
-    - Course 8 Course Level Type = N

 Including the following elements:
   - CourseDescription (only when associated with an Unclassified State Course)
   - HighSchoolCourseRequirement
-  - CourseLevelCharacteristic for End of Course Indicator (when applicable)
+  - CourseLevelCharacteristic for End of Course Indicator (when applicable - only on a qualifing HS course).
   - Course Code (this can be defined or created using a local pattern but **must** be unique across the LEA)
   - Number of Parts
   - LocalEducationAgencyId (this **must** be the LEA organization ID - local courses cannot be validated via a school/site ID)